-Shareholders or other interested parties wishing to communicate with the Board of Directors, the non-management directors as a group, or any individual director may do so in writing by addressing the correspondence to that individual or group, c/o Stephen D. Young, Corporate Secretary, Franklin Covey Co., 2200 West Parkway Boulevard, Salt Lake City, Utah 84119-2331 or by using our website at www.franklincovey.com.
-All such communications will initially be received and processed by the office of the Corporate Secretary.
+Shareholders or other interested parties wishing to communicate directly with the Board of Directors or the non-management directors as a group, may contact the Lead Independent Director via e-mail at lead.director@franklincovey.com.
+Our audit committee chairman may also be contacted directly via e-mail at audit.committee@franklincovey.com.
+You may also contact members of the Board in writing by addressing the correspondence to that individual or group, c/o Stephen D. Young, Corporate Secretary, Franklin Covey Co., 2200 West Parkway Boulevard, Salt Lake City, Utah 84119-2331.
+All such written communications will initially be received and processed by the office of the Corporate Secretary.
 Depending on the nature of the correspondence, the Secretary or Assistant Secretary will initially review such correspondence and either (i) immediately forward the correspondence to the indicated director and to the Chair of the Nominating Committee, or (ii) hold for review for before or after the next regular meeting of the Board of Directors.
-Shareholders or other interested parties wishing to communicate with Dennis G. Heiner, the Lead Independent Director, may reach him at: c/o Stephanie King, Franklin Covey Co., 2200 West Parkway Boulevard, Salt Lake City, Utah 84119-2331.

-FISCAL 2012 DIRECTOR COMPENSATION
+FISCAL 2013 DIRECTOR COMPENSATION

 Robert A. Whitman, our Chairman of the Board of Directors and CEO, does not currently receive compensation for Board of Director meetings.
-In fiscal 2012, the remaining directors who served for the full year were paid the following amounts for services provided:
+In fiscal 2013, the remaining directors who served for the full year were paid the following amounts for services provided:

-• Each Board member was paid an annual retainer of \$30,000, paid in quarterly installments, for service on the Board and attending Board meetings.

-- In addition to their annual retainer, directors with three committee assignments will receive an additional \$25,000 for their service on these committees.
+- Each Board member was paid an annual retainer of \$30,000, paid in quarterly installments, for service on the Board and attending Board meetings. - In addition to their annual retainer, directors with three committee assignments will receive an additional \$25,000 for their service on these committees.
 Directors with one committee assignment will receive \$10,000 of additional compensation for their service. - The committee chairpersons of the Audit Committee and the Compensation Committee will each receive an annual retainer of \$10,000 and the chairperson of the Nominating Committee will receive an annual retainer of \$5,000. - The designated financial specialist will receive \$15,000 per year for these services and the lead independent director will receive \$8,000 for their service. - Each non-employee member of the Board of Directors received a restricted stock award of shares equivalent to \$50,000 which vests over a one-year service period. - Directors were reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all Board and committee meetings.

-Fiscal 2012 Director Compensation Table
+Fiscal 2013 Director Compensation Table

-1 A В С D E Non-Equity F Change in pension value and nonqualified deferred G Н Fees earned or Option Incentive Plan compensation All other paid in cash Stock awards Awards Compensation earnings Comp Total Name (\$) (\$) (\$) (\$) (\$) (\$) (\$) Clayton M. Christensen \$30,000 \$50,000 - - - - \$ 80,000 Robert H. Daines \$70,000 \$50,000 - - - - \$120,000 Michael Fung - - - - - - - E.J.
-"Jake" Garn \$50,000 \$50,000 - - - - \$100,000 Dennis G. Heiner \$68,000 \$50,000 - - - - \$118,000 Joel C. Peterson \$30,000 \$50,000 - - - - \$ 80,000 E. Kay Stepp \$65,000 \$50,000 - - - - \$115,000 Donald J. McNamara \$30,000 \$50,000 - - - - \$ 80,000
+A В С D E F G Н

+Change in

+pension value

+Fees and nonqualified

+earned Non-Equity deferred

+or paid Stock Option Incentive Plan compensation All other

+in cash awards Awards Compensatin earnings Comp Total

+Name (\$) (\$) (\$) (\$) (\$) (\$) (\$)

+Clayton M. Christensen 30,000 50,000 - - - - 80,000

+Robert H. Daines 70,000 50,000 - - - - 120,000

+Michael Fung 51,667 50,000 - - - - 101,667

+E.J.
+"Jake" Garn 44,166 50,000 - - - - 94,166

+Dennis G. Heiner 68,000 50,000 - - - - 118,000

+Joel C. Peterson 30,000 50,000 - - - - 80,000

+E. Kay Stepp 65,000 50,000 - - - - 115,000

+Donald J. McNamara 30,000 50,000 - - - - 80,000